esN2k/EsenMeal/README.md

 ## Getting Started

-built to run on the Flutter _stable_ release.
+FlutterFlow projects are built to run on the Flutter _stable_ release.